 The minimum standard for passing a performance exam is high because music is a discipline that progressively builds upon itself.
 It is not enough for students to simply learn the material, but instead, they must master it.

 Music theory classes are designed to complement individual instruction by teaching concepts that are complimentary to those taught in the private lessons.
-Courses are organized in three subject areas for students at varying ages and ability levels.
+Courses are organized for students at varying ages and ability levels.
+To see the current listing of theory courses and how they fulfill the certificate program requirements, please visit the Theory Department registration webpage.

 Receiving a Certificate is recognition for the time and effort students put into earning it.
 While it is not a diploma or degree, it is significant as the skills and discipline learned during exam preparation and theory classes stay with students long after they have left the Preparatory.

 Each school year culminates with an Awards Ceremony in June to celebrate student accomplishments.
-Students who have successfully completed the requirements for one of the culminating certificate levels are invited to the ceremony where they receive their award from the Executive Director of the Preparatory and the Dean of the Peabody Institute.
+Students who have successfully completed the requirements for one of the culminating certificate levels are invited to the ceremony where they receive their award from the Director of the Preparatory.